 In November 2001, the Corporation completed its tax-free recapitalization of its common stock.
+The recapitalization permitted a tax-free distribution by Unitrin, Inc. ("Unitrin") to its shareholders of its approximately 44% equity position in the Corporation.

-The recapitalization permitted a tax-free distribution by certain tax requirements, these shares were exchanged for an equivalent number of shares of a new Class B common stock which are entitled to elect 80 percent of the Corporation's board of directors.
+Unitrin owned approximately 4.4 million or 44% of the then outstanding shares of the Corporation.
+Under the recapitalization plan, and in order to meet certain tax requirements, these shares were exchanged for an equivalent number of shares of a new Class B common stock which are entitled to elect 80 percent of the Corporation's board of directors.
 Unitrin immediately distributed the Class B shares to its approximately 8,000 registered stockholders in a tax-free distribution.
 The holders of the remaining outstanding shares of the Corporation's Common stock are entitled to elect up to 20% of the Corporation's board of directors.
 Other than the right to elect directors, the two classes of common stock vote as a single class (except as required by law) and are equal in all other respects.
 The Class B common stock is also listed on the New York Stock Exchange.